parlough/dart_site_in_dart/README.md

 - Generate "On this page" TOC based off the `h2` and `h3` headers on each page.
   - This should at least cover Markdown headers.
   - Pages should be able to opt out of having a TOC.
+  - It'd be nice if each page could configure the minimum and max header levels to include in the TOC.

 - Generate breadcrumbs for pages which haven't disabled them based on their parent directories and the short-titles of their index pages.